archon-laboratories/obriareus/Multi-Armed Bandit/README.md

 It is possible to extend Multi-Armed Bandit to implement your own algorithms and reward distributions.

 To do so, simply create directories titled `algorithms` and `distributions`, respectively.
-For algorithms to be recognized by the program, the must implement the `IAlgorithms` interface.
+For algorithms to be recognized by the program, they must implement the `IAlgorithms` interface.
 Reward distributions must implement the `IDistribution` interface.
 To call new algorithms and distributions, simply put the name of their class down in the dataset.